Sankuru District

 Sankuru District (District du Sankuru, District Sankuru) was a district of the Belgian Congo and Democratic Republic of the Congo.
-It went through various changes in extent, but roughly corresponded to the modern Sankuru Province.
+Its extent has gone through various changes, but it roughly corresponded to the modern Sankuru Province.

 Location

 A 1914 map shows Sankuru roughly in the center of the Belgian Congo, bordered by Kasai District and Lac Leopold II District to the west, Équateur District and Aruwimi District to the north, Maniema District in the Orientale Province to the east, and Lomami District in Katanga to the south.

 Sankuru District covered the upper part of the Lukenie River basin and a section of the Lubilash River, which originates further south in Lomami District.